cashmusic/platform/installers/php/README.md

 - main system email (for logging in to the admin)

 When complete the installer will confirm success and assign a temporary password for the email address you entered.
-Now point Apache (via MAMP or otherwise) to:
+Now point Apache (via MAMP or otherwise) to the top level of the repo directory and you'll be up and running.

-     /path/to/DIY/interfaces/php

-One final step:
-As a temporary measure you'll need to edit the /path/to/DIY/framework/php/settings/cashmusic.ini.php file manually.
-It's a drag, but we're using the default settings in that file as part of the web installer.
-We'll fix that ASAP, but please do not push your changes to the repo.
-We'll fix this soon.